Vol. 01 · Perth, WA · MMXXVI

 We realized that non-technical founders didn’t actually want a technical co-founder; they wanted the output of a technical co-founder.
 They wanted someone to translate their industry expertise into a working product, without giving up half their company to get it.

-• Launch Infrastructure: We handle the plumbing.
-Authentication, database architecture, hosting, and payments are set up out of the box so you can focus on selling.
+• Turnkey Infrastructure: We bundle user authentication, state management, managed hosting, and Stripe billing into standard modules out of the box so you can focus on selling.

 File 06-01-A / Alignment Model